Loading calculator...

 After all deductions are subtracted from your gross pay, the remaining amount is your net pay—the actual money you receive.

 Montana has its own minimum wage laws.
-As of 2024, the minimum wage is set at a rate higher than the federal minimum, ensuring employees receive fair pay.
+As of 2026, the Montana minimum wage is $10.85 per hour, higher than the federal minimum, ensuring employees receive fair pay.

 Montana follows federal guidelines for overtime, meaning you should receive time and a half for any hours worked over 40 in a week.